Khel – No Ordinary Game

-Synopsis
+Plot

-Multi-millionaire industrialist Dev Mallya takes a personal interest in an attractive interior designer Saanjh Batra, and wants to marry her.
-He starts by hiring her to re-do the interior of his palatial home.
+A corrupt multimillionaire industrialist businessman, Dev Maliya, takes a personal interest in an attractive interior designer, Sanjh Batra, and wants to marry her.
+He starts by hiring her to redo the interior of his palatial home.
 He makes it a point to be pleasant to her and her mom, Mrs. Kiran Batra.
-One day Dev finds out that Saanjh has some feelings for his friend, Rohan Potdar, and this knowledge makes him insecure.
-Shortly after, Rohan is arrested for murder, is tried, and sentenced to life imprisonment.
-This news breaks Saanjh's heart, and she eventually consents to marry Dev.
-All is perfect in Dev's world, until ACP Rajvir Scindia announces the re-opening of the case against Rohan Potdar, as he is convinced that Rohan is the victim of a conspiracy.
+One day, Dev finds out that Sanjh has some feelings for his friend, Rohan Potdar and this knowledge makes him insecure.
+Shortly after, Rohan is arrested for murder and sentenced to life imprisonment.
+This news breaks Saanjh's heart, and she eventually consents to marry Dev Mallya.
+All is perfect in Dev's world, until ACP Rajveer Scindia announces the re-opening of the case against Rohan Potdar, as he is convinced that Rohan is the victim of a conspiracy.